zhedongma/zhedongma.github.io/_pages/about.md

 * __Z.
 Ma__, Y. Lai, Y. Yang, Q. Huang, and S. Wang, "Review of Radiated EMI Modeling and Mitigation Techniques in Power Electronics Systems," in Proceedings of IEEE Applied Power Electronics Conference and Exposition, 2023.__(Best Presentation Award)__

 * __Z.
+Ma__, Y. Lai, Q. Huang, Y. Yang, and S. Wang, "Investigation and Mitigation of Radiated EMI due to Near-field Coupling in a High-density Active-clamp Flyback Power Adapter," in Proceedings of IEEE Energy Conversion Congress and Exposition (ECCE), 2023.

+* H. Wu, Y. Lai,__Z.
+Ma__, Y. Yang, Q. Huang, and S. Wang, "Reduction of Copper Loss of Planar Transformers Based on Optimized Width Winding," in Proceedings of IEEE Energy Conversion Congress and Exposition (ECCE), 2023.

+* Q. Huang, Y. Li,__Z.
+Ma__, Y. Yang, Y. Lai, and S. Wang, "RLC Balance Technique of Transformer to Reduce CM EMI for Isolated DC-DC Converters," in Proceedings of IEEE Energy Conversion Congress and Exposition (ECCE), 2023.

+* Y. Lai, S. Wang, Q. Huang, Y. Yang, __Z.
+Ma__, and B. Zhang, "Investigation of Low-Frequency Radiated EMI of the Three Phase Electric Motor System," in Proceedings of IEEE Energy Conversion Congress and Exposition (ECCE), 2023.

+* Y. Yang, Q. Huang, __Z.
+Ma__, S. Wang, Z. Xu, L. Jia, and S. Lakshmikanthan, "Improve the Noise Immunity of In-band Communications in Qi Wireless Charging Systems with A Synchronous Rectifier Switching Scheme to Double the Depth of Shift-Keying Modulation," IECON 2023 - 49th Annual Conference of the IEEE Industrial Electronics Society, Singapore, 2023.

+* Y. Yang, Q. Huang, __Z.
+Ma__, S. Wang, Z. Xu, L. Jia, and S. Lakshmikanthan, "A Phase-shift Switching Scheme of Charger Inverter to Improve In-band Communication Reliability in Qi Wireless Charging System," IEEE Wireless Power Technology Conference and Expo 2023.

+* __Z.
 Ma__, Q. Huang, Y. Yang, and S. Wang, "A Wireless Charging and NFC Integration Technique Based on High-frequency Impedance Characterization of Wireless Charging Coils," in Proceedings of IEEE Applied Power Electronics Conference and Exposition, 2023.

 * Y. Lai, Y. Yang, __Z.
 Ma__, Q. Huang, S. Wang, and Z. Luo, "Development of Simulation Prediction Techniques for Low-Frequency Emissions," in Proceedings of IEEE Applied Power Electronics Conference and Exposition, 2023.